Approx. duration: 30 months

-Entry requirements: Individual employers will set their own selection criteria for applicants.
+Entry requirements: Individual employers will set their selection criteria for applicants.
 It is however recommended that candidates can demonstrate an interest in the occupation as well as an ability to work in an organised and methodical way to identify and solve problems; also demonstrate an ability to communicate both orally and in writing.

-Entry onto the apprenticeship is subject to thorough initial assessment to clarify course suitability.
-You may be required to come into an interview and assessment.
+Entry into the apprenticeship is subject to a thorough initial assessment to clarify course suitability.
+You may be required to come for an interview and assessment.
 Entry onto the apprenticeship is subject to 4 GCSEs including Maths and English 9-3/A-E or a commitment to undertake Level 2 Maths and English.
-Apprentices need to be employed for minimum of 30 hours a week, and have a contract of employment.
+Apprentices need to be employed for a minimum of 30 hours a week and have a contract of employment.

 End-point assessment: IMI (The Institute of the Motor Industry)

 Progression: On completion of this Standard the Auto-care Technician will be eligible to apply for IMI membership as a Registered Young Professional or if they wish as an Associate Member.
-They would also gain entry onto the IMI Professional Register.
+They would also gain entry into the IMI Professional Register.